Updated on by

 There are many styles of shovel out there, but few genuinely durable shovels are made for children.
 A shovel is one of the tools that will likely require an adult’s strength to work with.
 Though a smaller child may not be able to work a full-sized shovel alone, you can still teach a child how to use this tool.

 Hand Rake & Full Sized Rake

 Like the trowel, a hand rake is essentially a miniaturized version of a rake.
 This tool allows you to loosen the soil to not only allow your freshly planted seeds room to breathe but to make it easier to dig the holes.

 A full-sized rake is also tricky for a child to use but not impossible.
 Rakes will help you and your child clean up the area where you plan to plant your garden.

-This tool is clearly more useful after your plants have grown and need to be maintained.
-Like many other tools, shears have also been made for children.
-However, there is a safety hazard that comes with allowing a child to use these, so make sure you are explicitly instructing them on how to use it and keeping a close watch while they do.
+However, there is a safety hazard that comes with allowing a child to use them, so make sure you are explicitly instructing your children on how to use them and keeping a close watch while they do.

 When you’re first starting a garden, you will likely need to be transporting soil both in and out of the garden lot.
 Having a high quality wheelbarrow provides you with an easy method of soil transport.
 Plus, the industry does make smaller wheelbarrows for children that are decently durable.

 As we all know, plants need water to grow and survive.
 A good hose is a wise investment, and a nozzle will help you regulate water pressure on your plants.
 However, if you are on a budget, you can find other ways to get water to your plants.